GASVIC/PitParts/PitParts_Prices.md

 Copies of Gilbert's original production scripts are available at AUD5 per week, minimum hire is eight (8) weeks.

 ### SELECTIONS:
-For a full concert performance set, a deposit of AUD280 (see deposit conditions), plus cost of printing, assembling, binding and handling.
+For a full concert performance set, an advance of 25%, plus cost of printing, assembling, binding and handling.
 Minimum fee conditions apply (see minimum hire).

 ### INDIVIDUAL NUMBERS FROM ONE OR MORE OPERAS:
 THESE WILL INCLUDE cost of printing, assembling, handling and a Hire Fee of AUD20 per week.

 ### ADDITIONAL CHARGES:
-Overdue return of music, after the seven (7) days allowed, will be charged at AUD25 per week or part thereof.
-A cleaning charge of AUD30 per hour or part, will be applied if deemed necessary after inspecting returned scores.
+* Overdue return of music, after the seven (7) days allowed, will be charged at AUD25 per week or part thereof
+* A cleaning charge of AUD30 per hour or part, will be applied if deemed necessary after inspecting returned scores.